wein.plus

 free-run must

-The grape must (also "Ablaufmost", "Blütenmost", free-run must, "Jungfernmost", "Knospenmost", "Seihmost" and "Tränenmost") that has flowed freely or drained without pressure being applied (pressing) as the first result of the must yield.
-The free-run must is rich in acid and sugar, but contains relatively few aromatic substances (extractives) and tannins.
-It makes up about 30 to 50% of the total quantity and is usually processed together with the must obtained from the first pressing (40 to 60%).
-Fresh and light wines and sparkling wines are usually produced from the free-run must alone (free-run wine).
-See also must and winemaking.
+Term (also "Ablaufmost", "Blütenmost", free-run must, "Jungfernmost", "Knospenmost", "Seihmost", "Tränenmost") for grape must that has flowed freely or drained off without being pressed or pressurised as the first result of the must yield.
+The free-run must is rich in acid and sugar, but contains relatively few flavouring substances, extracts and, in the case of red wine grapes, little tannin.
+Of the total quantity, thev free-run must accounts for around 30 to 50% and is usually processed together with the press must (40 to 60%) obtained after the first pressing process.
+The free-run must alone is usually used to produce fresh, low-alcohol wines (also known as free-run wine ) and sparkling wines.
+See also under Saignée and a list of all processing steps under Winemaking.

 Voices of our members